maomaokong/dockerQuickNotes/DockerQuickNotes03-Practice.md

 ### 3.2.2 Create a Private Docker Registry with AWS Elastic Container Registry(ECR)
-1. In this example, a Private Docker Registry will be create in [AWS ECR](https://aws.amazon.com/ecr/).
+1. In this example, a Private Docker Registry will be created in [AWS ECR](https://aws.amazon.com/ecr/).
 Other Private Docker Registry option also available like [DigitalOcean](https://www.digitalocean.com/products/container-registry/) and [Nexus](https://www.sonatype.com/nexus/repository-oss).
-2. AWS ECR will create repository per image.
-Same image will be save different tags or version under the same repository.
+2. AWS ECR will create a repository per image.
+The same image will save different tags or version under the same repository.
-3. Refer this AWS article [Getting started with Amazon ECR using the AWS CLI](https://docs.aws.amazon.com/AmazonECR/latest/userguide/getting-started-cli.html)
+3. Refer to this AWS article [Getting started with Amazon ECR using the AWS CLI](https://docs.aws.amazon.com/AmazonECR/latest/userguide/getting-started-cli.html)
 4. Using Docker Container to host the AWS CLI Terminal, refer this [AWS article](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-docker.html).
     ```bash
     $ docker run \